 At Goldstein & Scopellite, PC, an experienced Dallas divorce attorney is here to assist with a number of divorce related legal services.
-Serving Dallas County, Denton County, including Irving and Mesquite, Ft.
-Worth and Tarrant County, Collin County and the DFW Metroplex including McKinney and Frisco.
+Serving Dallas County, Denton County, including Irving and Mesquite, Denton County, Collin County and the DFW Metroplex including McKinney and Frisco.
 There are many divorce lawyers in Dallas, but family lawyers of our firm are highly experienced in handling complex family legal matters.

 Going through a divorce can be a difficult process, and in most cases, a divorce brings about emotions that will affect your life and the life of those around you.
 When dealing with a divorce, especially when there are children or property involved, it is best to retain a qualified divorce attorney who can work to protect your rights and your interests and who can minimizes the issues and the additional stress and anxiety that a divorce can bring about.
 Our skilled attorneys will inform you how to file for divorce in Texas and filing the necessary Texas divorce forms to facilitate the process.

 At Goldstein & Scopellite, PC, our divorce lawyers focus our attention on you and your desires.
 We take the time to listen to you, to respond to telephone calls and emails and we will discuss your concerns and your situation throughout the litigation process, whether you are facing a contested divorce or an uncontested divorce.
 At Goldstein & Scopellite, PC our divorce attorneys will structure a strategy to bring about a successful result to your case and employ a strategy throughout the course of the proceedings so that your issues are resolved.
 The attorneys of At Goldstein & Scopellite, PC are experienced in litigation and we are fully prepared to handle any issue that may arise during the course your divorce proceeding, including: